ISO 27001 for Startups: A Practical Guide to Help Founders (2026)

 Hold a kick-off meeting with stakeholders like the CEO, CTO, engineering lead, and answer the most important questions, like defining the scope and risk assessment.

-Step A: Define Your Scope
+Step A: Define our Scope

-Your initial scope should cover:
+our initial scope should cover:

 • The product customers pay for